Ritik574-coder/Vibe-Coding-Project/google-gemini/Project/chat-with-riya/RiyaBot.md

 - **Multimedia Support**
   - Send and receive text messages
-  - Image uploads with AI vision-based reactions
+  - Image uploads (now clickable to view full-size in new tab) with AI vision-based reactions
   - Voice message recording and playback
   - Text-to-speech for bot responses (with voice selection)